nightrome/cocostuff10k/README.md

   - `wget --directory-prefix=downloads http://calvin.inf.ed.ac.uk/wp-content/uploads/data/cocostuffdataset/cocostuff-10k-v1.1.zip`
   - `unzip downloads/cocostuff-10k-v1.1.zip -d dataset/`

+### MAT Format
+The COCO-Stuff annotations are stored in separate .mat files per image.
+These files follow the same format as used by Tighe et al..
+Each file contains the following fields:
+- *S:* The pixel-wise label map of size [height x width].
+- *names:* The names of the thing and stuff classes in COCO-Stuff.
+For more details see [Label Names & Indices](https://github.com/nightrome/cocostuff#label-names--indices).
+- *captions:* Image captions from [2] that are annotated by 5 distinct humans on average.
+- *regionMapStuff:* A map of the same size as S that contains the indices for the approx. 1000 regions (superpixels) used to annotate the image.
+- *regionLabelsStuff:* A list of the stuff labels for each superpixel.
+The indices in regionMapStuff correspond to the entries in regionLabelsStuff.

 ### JSON Format
 Alternatively, we also provide stuff and thing annotations in the [COCO-style JSON format](http://mscoco.org/dataset/#download).
 The thing annotations are copied from COCO.
 We encode every stuff class present in an image as a single annotation using the RLE encoding format of COCO.
 To get the annotations: